General risk factors in the business field where the group operates

-The Group’s lease agreements may be divided into two categories: non-cancellable fixed-term lease agreements and cancellable lease agreements entered into for an unspecified term.
-For the cancellable lease and sublease agreements, tenants must notify the administrator 3–6 months in advance, if they wish to cancel the rent agreement and have to pay 3–12 months’ rent fee penalty for the cancellation.
-According to non-cancellable lease and sublease agreements tenants must pay the penalty equal to rentals receivable during the whole remaining lease period.
+The Group’s lease agreements may be divided into two categories: non-cancellable fixed-term lease agreements and cancellable lease agreements entered for an unspecified term.
+For the cancellable lease agreements, tenants must notify the administrator 1-6 months in advance if they wish to cancel the rent agreement.

 The Group seeks to use both types of agreements, depending on the market situation and the properties in question.
-Lease agreements entered into for an unspecified term involve nevertheless a risk that a large number of such agreements may be terminated within a short period of time.
+Lease agreements entered for an unspecified term involve nevertheless a risk that many such agreements may be terminated within a short period of time.
 The Group aims at renewing the fixed term lease agreements flexibly in cooperation with its tenants.
 There are, however, no guarantees that the Group will be successful in this.
-In order to prevent tenants from terminating the lease agreements, the Group may also be forced to agree on the reduction of rent fees.
+To prevent tenants from terminating the lease agreements, the Group may also be forced to agree on the reduction of rent fees.
 The reduction of rent fees payable to the Group under a large number of lease agreements and/or concurrent termination of a large number of lease agreements could have a material adverse effect on the Group’s business, results of operations and financial condition.

 Reliance on the administrator of the Company’s property

 On 2 January 2013 the Company has entered into an agreement with a third party for property management and administration services on part of Company’s asset portfolio.
-The detailed list of buildings, administered, based on this agreement is provided in Section 4.20 Investment Restrictions.
+An agreement was terminated on 1 January 2018, after the Company’s subsidiary Proprietas, UAB and the Company signed a property management and administration agreement.
+The detailed list of buildings, administered, based on this agreement is provided in Section 2.3. of the Company’s consolidated annual report “Information about the Issuer‘s group of companies”.
 Under this agreement the third party, as an administrator of the property, is committed to increase Company’s value and maintain high quality of service for buildings’ tenants and employees.
 In case of change in administrative prices in the market, new contracts under less favourable conditions can be entered into with administrator, which may directly influence the increase in Company’s costs.

 Interest rate risk